pavelschon/PyXchange/README.md

 OrderBook object within Matcher contains two `boost::multi_index` containers:

-1. *BuyOrderContainer* - greatest price first, lowest price last
+1. *BidOrderContainer* - greatest price first, lowest price last

-2. *SellOrderContainer* - lowest price first, greatest price last
+2. *AskOrderContainer* - lowest price first, greatest price last

 Both containers are very similar.
 They are indexed by multiple indexes:

 1. *index by price-time*  (used for matching), orders are sorted by price, order at the same price level are sorted by time, lower priority first

-2. *index by price*  (used for price-level aggregation)
+2. *index by price*  (used for price level aggregation)

 3. *index by trader* (used on `cancelAll` to find all orders of Trader)

 4. *index by pair trader-orderId* (used on `createOrder` and `cancelOrder` to find order by ID)

-Orders within BuyOrderContainer and SellOrderContainer are managed by shared pointers and are considered as constant except the quantity, which may change during match event.
+Orders within BidOrderContainer and AskOrderContainer are managed by shared pointers and are considered as constant except the quantity, which may change during match event.

 Order has weak pointer (`std::weak_ptr`) to Trader, so this basically allows to destroy the Trader, while Order continues to live (see also difference between trading and extended trading interface).